design-automation/mobius-mooc-generator/README.md

 The content is defined using markdown files with an .md extension.
 Here is a [markdown cheatsheet](https://devhints.io/markdown) that gives a quick overview of the things you can do.

-There are three types of files:
+There are two types of files:

-- Settings files (.md)
+- Settings and content files (.md)
   - Markdown files
   - Contains the settings for the parent folder.
-- Unit files (.md)
-  - Markdown files
-  - Contain all the components for one unit.
+  - Contains the content for the components that make up the units.
 - Assets (e.g. .jog, .png)
   - Images can be .png and .jpg
   - The assets should be placed in the same folder where they are used, i.e. in the unit folder.

-The course content (the text, images, videos, etc) is written as text files using markdown.
-These files have an .md extension.

 ## Structure of Folders and .md files